shahad-jeza/pdsnd_github/README.md

 python bikeshare

 ### Description
-a project in programming for data science
+a project in programming for data science , where you can fillter the data sets interacting with the program

 ### Files used
 the data files